winhamwr/presentations/kegbot/content/01_slide.md

 !SLIDE bullets incremental
 # future improvements #

-* use a RasberryPi
+* use a Rasberry Pi
 * one-command kegweb setup?
 * kegbot in the cloud?
-* android table version
+* android tablet version